 NEW MEMBER NOMINATION

 Membership nomination forms are now open.
-Nominations are due no later than August 15th.
+Nominations are due no later than August 1st, 2024.
 Only CFLABOTA members may nominate new members.
-Here is a link to the nomination form.

 INFORMATION AND REQUIREMENTS FOR ABOTA MEMBERSHIP